boyreau/Linux_Surface_RT/INSTALL_DETAILED.md

 I use the master branch for my builds.

 #### The kernel configuration file

 Then, you need a valid kernel configuration file.
 It should contain your distribution configuration options AND Surface RT configurations options.

-You have to find your favorite distro's kernel config by googling something like "Ubuntu default kernel config" or "archlinux default kernel config".
+You have to find your favorite distro's kernel config.
+You may be able to find it in your distro's official repositories (look for a package named Linux).

 If you're lucky, and running a Linux distribution right now, you can use `zcat /proc/config.gz` or `cat /boot/config$(uname -r)` to obtain your current configuration.

 Then, you need to merge this configuration file with surface RT default working configuration.
-You can find this configuration file here : https://gitlab.com/clamor-s/linux/.
+You can find this configuration file [here](https://gitlab.com/clamor-s/linux/), in `arch/arm/configs/grate_defconfig`.

-The correct file is `arch/arm/configs/grate_defconfig`

-Note: this configuration did not work with my last test, here's [mine](./.config)
+Note: this configuration did not work with my latest test, here's [mine](./.config)

-This config is a merge of grate\_defconfig and the config of the preinstalled Linux image found [here](https://openrt.gitbook.io/open-surfacert/surface-rt/linux/kernel/prebuilt-binaries) (zcat /proc/config.gz).
+This config is a merge of grate\_defconfig and of [this Surface RT linux installation](https://openrt.gitbook.io/open-surfacert/surface-rt/linux/kernel/prebuilt-binaries) (obtained through `zcat /proc/config.gz`).

 The final step is to merge both configuration files using the following rule :